MaastrichtU-IDS/cohort-explorer/README.md

 ## 🐳 Deploy

-Deploy on a server in production with docker compose
+Deploy on a server in production with docker compose.

+Put the excel spreadsheet with all cohorts metadata in `data/iCARE4CVD_Cohorts.xlsx`.
+Uploaded cohorts will go to separated folders in `data/cohorts/`

 Generate a secret key used to encode/decode JWT token for a secure authentication system: